Add just One Dollar* to your order to plant one tree.

 We have teamed up with One Tree Planted, a non-profit on a mission to reforest our planet and provide education, awareness and engagement on the importance of trees and our ecosystem.

-When you make a purchase online with Treegear, we will donate One Dollar to One Tree Planted.
-You'll also be given the option at checkout to add $1 for 1 Tree Planted.
+When you make a purchase online with Treegear, you'll be given the option at checkout to add 1 Tree to be planted.

 One Tree Planted is part of the Plant For The Planet: Billion Tree Campaign who to date have planted over 12 Billion trees!